 Neelum chairs the firm’s Associate Steering Committee and sits on the firm’s Associate Evaluation and Associates Committee.
 Neelum also spent several years serving on the firm’s Hiring Committee.

-Neelum received her B.A. from the University of Wisconsin, Madison in 1996 and her J.D., with honors, from the University of Texas School of Law in 2006, where she was an editor of the Texas Law Review.
+Born in Cleveland, Ohio, Neelum primarily grew up in Wisconsin.
+She received her B.A. from the University of Wisconsin – Madison in 1996 an M.A. from the University of Texas – Austin in 2003, and a J.D. from University of Texas School of Law in 2006.
 Neelum joined Williams & Connolly in 2006.

-- Represented a global digital industrial company in environmental litigation involving polychlorinated biphenyls (PCBs)
+- Lead counsel for a global digital industrial company in environmental litigation alleging property damage and medical monitoring related to polychlorinated biphenyls (PCBs) and trichloroethylene (TCE).

 - National counsel for several major pharmaceutical and medical device manufacturers in federal MDL and state-court litigations involving product liability claims.

 - Lead counsel for one of the country’s largest Pharmacy Benefits Managers (PBMs) in False Claims Act matter in federal court.
 In December 2016, relator’s claims were dismissed with prejudice, and the result was upheld on appeal before the 3rd Circuit.

 - Lead counsel for Japanese and German inventors and brand manufacturers of a pharmaceutical nasal spray in a Hatch-Waxman action.